hyperledger-archives/fabric-chaintool-original/README.md

   unpack -> Unpackage a CCA file lscca -> List the contents of a CCA file

-(run "hlcc <action> -h" for action specific help)
+(run "chaintool <action> -h" for action specific help)
 ```
-### Working with HLCC
+### Working with CHAINTOOL

-The idiomatic way to use hlcc is to treat it similar to other build tools such as Make, Maven, or Leiningen.
+The idiomatic way to use chaintool is to treat it similar to other build tools such as Make, Maven, or Leiningen.
 That is, by default it expects to be executed from within your [project root](#project-structure).
 Subcommands such as _build_, _clean_, and _package_ fall into this category.
-You can run it outside of a project root by using the "-p" switch to these commands to inform HLCC where your project root is when it is not the current directory.
+You can run it outside of a project root by using the "-p" switch to these commands to inform CHAINTOOL where your project root is when it is not the current directory.

 Other commands such as _buildcca_, _unpack_, and _lscca_ are designed to operate against a Chaincode Archive (CCA) from a previous _package_ operation.
 These commands expect a path to a CCA file.

-In all cases, you may obtain subcommand specific help by invoking "hlcc _$subcommand_ -h".
+In all cases, you may obtain subcommand specific help by invoking "chaintool _$subcommand_ -h".
 For example:

 ```
-$ hlcc package -h
+$ chaintool package -h
-hlcc version: v0.4
+chaintool version: v0.4

-Description: hlcc package - Package the chaincode into a CCA file for deployment
+Description: chaintool package - Package the chaincode into a CCA file for deployment

-Usage: hlcc package [options]
+Usage: chaintool package [options]

 Command Options:
   -o, --output NAME          path to the output destination